SurajSSingh/SurajSSingh.github.io/content/projects/work/index.md

 +++

 ## Coding Minds Academy
-Projects I have either worked on or lead the development of at [Coding Minds Academy](https://codingmindsacademy.com/).
+Projects I have either assisted with or lead the development of at [Coding Minds Academy](https://codingmindsacademy.com/).

 ### Unity Curriculum Templates
 These are curriculum projects/exercises I had a hand in developing for a variety of levels for the Unity curriculum.